 Pricing is a sensitive issue in the funeral industry.
 For many years, funeral directors were reluctant to be up front about financial matters, considering this to be inappropriate.
 However, these days many clients want to feel in control of the cost of a funeral and will expect a clear and fully itemised tariff to be available from the outset.
 You could consider allowing clients who want some flexibility to choose which elements of the funeral service they want you to provide, making it clear what each element will cost.

 Set your prices at a level that members of the local community can afford.
 Pay particular attention when setting the price of your basic funeral.
 Also consider the following points when setting your prices:

-- in some cases it can be very difficult to charge the full price for a funeral (for example if the child of a well liked community member dies).
+- In some cases it can be very difficult to charge the full price for a funeral.
 Many funeral directors charge a reduced rate or provide their services free for a child's funeral, charging only for disbursements they have to pay, such as to the cemetery or crematorium.